nettings/lv2rdf2html/README.md

 The conversion is done with XSL transformations.
 This means that the LV2 metadata must be converted to XML first.

-This stylesheet has been developed and tested with RDF/XML generated in the following way:
+## Usage

 * Gather URI information of available plugins:
 ```
 #~> lv2ls
 ```
-* Collect plugin documentation in a Turtle file (lv2info appends to a file):
+* Collect the desired plugin documentation in a Turtle file (lv2info appends to a file):
 ```
 #~> rm output.ttl
 #~> lv2info -p output.ttl http://gareus.org/oss/lv2/fil4#stereo